-(g) Inclusive or exclusive designation relative to other DAM offers; and
+(g) Inclusive or exclusive designation relative to other DAM offers;

-(h) Percentage of FIP and percentage of FOP for generation above LSL subject to the sum of the percentages not exceeding 100%.
+(h) Percentage of FIP and percentage of FOP for generation above LSL subject to the sum of the percentages not exceeding 100%; and

+(i) Reason for update of the offer, if submitting after the end of the Adjustment Period.

 (2) An Energy Offer Curve must be within the range of -$250.00 per MWh and the SWCAP in dollars per MWh.
 The software systems must be able to provide ERCOT with the ability to enter Resource-specific Energy Offer Curve floors and caps.